jbjihwan/Exercise/README.md

-# folder
+# Exercise
-# this is folder gatherring my code to exercise Manim.
+# this is a branch gatherring my code to exercise Manim.